AhmedAliEldiasty1/app-version-number/SCHOOL_MANAGER_FEATURE.md

 ## Overview

-The School Manager feature allows you to dynamically add new school API configurations without modifying the source code.
+The School Manager feature allows you to dynamically add, view, and delete school API configurations without modifying the source code.
 Schools added through this interface are stored in localStorage and persist across browser sessions.

 ## Features

-### ✨ Dynamic School Addition
+### ✨ Dynamic School Management

 - Add new schools on-the-fly through a user-friendly interface
+- View all custom schools in a beautiful list interface
+- Delete schools with confirmation prompt
 - No need to edit configuration files or redeploy the application
 - Automatic validation of input fields